The Patchwork Girl of Oz: Plot

 Brought to trial before Ozma, Ojo confesses and Ozma pardons him and allows him to keep the clover.
 Dorothy and the Scarecrow join Ojo and Scraps as they continue their search for the remaining ingredients.
 Along the way they meet Jack Pumpkinhead, the playful but annoying Tottenhots, and the man-eating 21-foot-tall giant Mr. Yoop, before reaching the subterranean dwellings of the Hoppers, who each have just one leg, and the neighboring Horners, who each have one horn on their head.
 The two groups are on the verge of war due to a misunderstanding, but Scraps reconciles them.
 A grateful Horner leads the group to a well in a dark radium mine, and Ojo collects a flask of water from it.

-The group continues to the castle of the Tin Woodsman who rules the Winkie Country, since yellow butterflies are most likely to be found in that yellow-dominated quadrant of Oz.
+The group continues to the castle of the Tin Woodsman who rules the Winkie Country, since yellow butterflies can be found only in that yellow-dominated quadrant of Oz.
 While talking to the Tin Woodsman, Ojo notices a drop of oil about to drip from his body, and he catches it in a vial.
-He explains that he now has all the ingredients except one.
-But when he describes the last one, the Tin Woodsman is horrified at the idea of killing an innocent butterfly, and forbids them from doing so in his realm.
+He explains that he now has all the ingredients except one; however, when he describes the last one, the Tin Woodsman is horrified at the idea of killing an innocent butterfly, and forbids them from doing so in his realm.
 Ojo is devastated, but the Tin Woodsman proposes that they all travel back to the Emerald City to ask Ozma's advice.

 Ozma tells them that Dr. Pipt has been practicing magic illegally and has therefore been deprived of his powers.
-But the petrified Unc Nunkie and Pipt's wife have been brought to the Emerald City and as they all watch, the Wizard of Oz restores them to life.
-Ojo and Unc Nunkie are given a new house to live in near the Emerald City and the Tin Woodsman calls Ojo "Ojo the Lucky".
+But the petrified Unc Nunkie and Pipt's wife have been brought to the Emerald City and, as they all watch, the Wizard of Oz restores them to life.
+Ojo and Unc Nunkie are given a new house to live in near the Emerald City and the Tin Woodsman renames Ojo "Ojo the Lucky".

+Principal character

+Scraps is a living rag doll made of patchwork, button eyes, brown yarn hair, a felt tongue, and pearl teeth.
+She was originally brought to life by a Munchkin magician named Dr. Pipt by means of his Powder of Life formula to be a servant for his wife Margolotte.
+Ojo overloaded her with magic brains in the process of bringing her to life, and as she happily jumped around she accidentally spilled the Liquid of Petrifaction on Mrs. Pipt and Ojo's uncle, consequently turning them to stone.
+Much of their first adventure is gathering the ingredients to find a counterspell.
+She later became the companion of the Scarecrow who found her quite beautiful.

+The character had significant roles in such Oz books as The Gnome King of Oz and The Wonder City of Oz, and was the title character in A Runaway in Oz.
+In Return to Oz, she is seen in the background at Princess Ozma's coronation.

+The character's popularity led to her being featured in at least two print advertisements for school desks issued by American Seating Company.